 My recommendation

-- In general, hiding a method from the IntelliSence isn’t a good idea because the overhead for backward compatibility is hidden.
-It makes sense in rare cases only, for example in case of making a new framework compatible with the legacy code written for the framework predecessor.
+- In general, hiding a method from IntelliSense isn’t a good idea because the overhead for backward compatibility is hidden.
+It makes sense in rare cases only, for example, when making a new framework compatible with legacy code written for the framework’s predecessor.